Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 Step 4: Court approval

-Once lodged, the court will review the consent order to ensure the terms are just and equitable in property matters or in the child’s best interests regarding parenting arrangements.
-If the court is satisfied, it will approve and legally bind the consent order.
+Once lodged, the court will review the consent order to ensure the terms are just and equitable in property matters or the child’s best interests regarding parenting arrangements.
+If satisfied, the court will approve and legally bind the consent order.

 When Consent Orders May Not Be Appropriate?